iridakos/goto/README.md

 # goto

-`goto` is a bash utility allowing users to change faster to frequently used directories :feet:
+`goto` is a bash utility allowing users to change faster to aliased directories supporting auto-completion :feet:

 ## How does it work?